De-Alchmst/gforth-tetris/README.md

 - if show next enabled, divide by two (and add 1 to make up for one lost by division rounding)
 - multiply by current level

+# levels
+- there is 9 levels
+- block falls each 1/level seconds
+- level increses each 10 lines
+- first increas takes 10*level lines